mu704/MovieHub/README.md

 ### Backend and Data Management

-* JSON Server for simulating a RESTful API and managing movie and review data
+* `localStgorage` for managing movie and review data
 * JSON for data storage and exchange